 Recently added to the Rhapsody catalog are Ali Farka Toure’s Red & Green , Sam Prekop’s Who’s Your New Professor?, Built to Spill’s pre-major album Ultimate Alternative Wavers, Treepeople’s Just Kidding (a pre-Built to Spill album),

 eMusic sent out a press release yesterday about some of the new labels that have been added.
 One label, the ultra-cool Vice Recordings (Bloc Party, The Streets), was mentioned here previously.
 Others are Chicago-based alt-country label Bloodshot Records (Ryan Adams, Old 97’s, Bobby Bare Jr., Michael Gira’s Young God Records (Devendra Banhart, Angels of Light), and Miles Copeland’s Ark 21 (the Moody Blues, Waylon Jennings, Squeeze).

 Many great titles in the Merge Records catalog is now on eMusic, such as indie rock and underground classics by Dinosaur Jr, Superchunk, The Magnetic Fields, Versus, Neutral Milk Hotel and Crooked Fingers.
 It’s quite a bonanza.

 Not too much to report on it yet, but Yahoo launched the beta version of its

-today.
+online music service today.
 It costs $6.99 a month (less if purchased as an annual subscription) and like Napster and Rhapsody’s services allows for unlimited listens as well as file transfers to certain (non-iPod) portable devices).
 Early reports say that the personalization aspects of the music player are very good, and there’s word that this low price is only an introductory price.
 And, again, it’s a very low price.
 Those interested in the service should get it while it’s cheap.